 ADMISSIONS TEST/PORTFOLIO REQUIREMENTS/AUDITION REQUIREMENTS

-You are required to attend an audition component to demonstrate your creative potential.
-You will need to demonstrate experience in music and audio production by presenting two examples of your work submitted via a CD or DVD, as well as a clear vision for your own musical future.
-Examples of acceptable CD/DVD submissions are recordings of music productions, original compositions recorded and produced by you, or a DVD video recording of a live performance where you were an integral part of a live sound reinforcement production.
+Your portfolio should include two samples of your work.
+Examples include music productions, original compositions recorded and produced by you or a video recording of a live performance where you were an integral part of a live sound reinforcement production.

-- You will need to complete a music theory and aural test set by the School of Contemporary Music.
+- You are also required to complete an online audio production test set by the School of Contemporary Music.

-- If we wish to know more about your audition, we will arrange for a discussion with you.
+If we wish to know more about your portfolio, we will arrange for a discussion with you.

 |Singaporeans||Singapore PR||International||Singaporeans||Singapore PR||International|